-- As in prior years, the hubs will be based on the geographical location of the agencies based on North, East, South and West Bay Areas - Each Approval Authority representative should recommend or appoint a designee to assign three to five people to represent his or her operational area/core city at the hub meetings.
-Hub representatives are encouraged to invite individuals to the meeting to speak to the specifics of particular proposals. - Hub meetings will be coordinated and facilitated by the hub planners and/or UASI Management Team members.
-In instances where hub planners are not yet hired, a Management Team representative will provide coordination and facilitation
+- As in prior years, the hubs will be based on the geographical location of the agencies based on North, East, South and West Bay Areas. - Each Approval Authority Member will be asked to assign three to five people to represent his or her operational area/core city at the hub project proposal prioritization meetings.
+These hub representatives are referred to as hub voting members.
+Approval Authority Members are urged to appoint representatives that reflect the diversity of the Bay Area Homeland Security Strategy goals. - Hub meetings will be coordinated and facilitated by "hub coordinators," who are hub planners and/or UASI Management Team members.